Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

             "message": {
                 "content": {
                     "type": "text",
-                    "text": "This is a Facebook Messenger Message sent from the Dispatch API" }
+                    "text": "This is a Facebook Messenger message sent using the Dispatch API" }
             },
             "failover": {